yoongyy/images-search/README.md

 node app.js or node app_grqphql.js

-## Step 5: Access the Application
+## Step 5: Access the Application API
-Once the application is running, you can access it in your web browser.
-The default URL is usually:
+Once the application is running, you can access the API:

 http://localhost:3000